 The Guardian Angel, a novel.

-The novel is closely associated with the current Russo-Ukrainian conflict and the oppositionist movement in Russia.
-The author looks at the metaphysical volte-face of events representing the eternal fight between the forces of Darkness and Light.
+Despite the semi-fantastic plot the novel creates a perfectly realistic picture of the current Russo-Ukrainian conflict and the oppositionist movement in Russia.
+The author introduces a metaphysical note in his description of the eternal fight between the forces of Darkness and Light, this time flaring up in Donbas.
 Apart from real people, some of them well-known public figures, the characters include the so-called guardian angels, that is, low-ranking angels living among people in human guises.
-The guardian angels look after people and society as a whole to prevent violations of the ages-old agreement between Heaven and Hell to keep a balance between good and evil.
-Having to exist as ordinary earthlings the guardian angels are limited in their rights and authorities compared with their opponents.
+Having to exist as ordinary earthlings the guardian angels are limited in their rights compared with their opponents.
+The guardian angels look after people and society as a whole to prevent violations of the ages-old agreement between Heaven and Hell in order to keep a balance of forces.

 People of the Black Dragon, a novel.

-Black Dragon is the Chinese name of the River Amur marking the border between the Russia and China.
+Black Dragon is the Chinese name of the River Amur marking the border between Russia and China.
 In the early 20th century the Russian side of the border was settled by Russians, Chinese and Jews.
 Their explosive coexistence created conditions for most amazing and extraordinary events which would hardly be possible anywhere else on earth.
 The novel embraces the 100-years history of this multinational settlement on the Amur.
+An amateur Sinologist Vinokurov has been studying Chinese culture for many years, particularly the mystical aspects of Chinese martial arts.

-Russians came to these parts in the mid-17th century following the conquest of the Cossack detachment led by Vassily Poyarkov.
-The local tribes fought fiercely but when they saw the besieged Cossacks devouring corpses they fled in terror leaving their lands to the Russians.
+Russians came to these parts in the mid-17th century following the conquests of the Cossack detachment led by Vassily Poyarkov.
+The local tribes fought fiercely but when they saw the besieged Cossacks devouring corpses of their own men they fled in terror leaving their lands to the Russians.

 The Dark Summits, a novel